saudihackron/saudihackron.github.io/_posts/2022-05-22-htb-writeup-blocky.md

 ---
 layout: single
 title: Blocky - Hack The Box
 excerpt: "Blocky is fairly simple overall, and was based on a real-world machine.
 It demonstrates the risks of bad password practices as well as exposing internal files on a public facing system.
-On top of this, it exposes a massive potential attack vector: Minecraft.
-Tens of thousands of servers exist that are publicly accessible, with the vast majority being set up and configured by young and inexperienced system administrators."
+On top of this"
-date: 2022-05-21
+date: 2022-05-19
 classes: wide
 header:
   teaser: /assets/images/htb-writeup-blocky/blocky_logo.png